UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 * Files starting with "." are hidden
 * We have changed the default behaviour of **ls** with a switch
+* Always leave a space to separate arguments and switches
 * **.** - Present working directory (in this case ~)
 * **..** - Directory above (in this case /home)